kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

 # Set up a multi-zone deployment

-For a description of how multi-zone deployments work in Kuma, see [about multi-zone deployments](/how-multi-zone-works).
+For a description of how multi-zone deployments work in Kuma, see [about multi-zone deployments](../how-multi-zone-works).
 This page explains how to configure and deploy Kuma in a multi-zone environment:

 - Set up the global control plane
 - Set up the remote control planes
 - Verify control plane connectivity
-- Enable mTLS and apply the appropriate Traffic Permission policy
 - Set up cross-zone communication between data plane proxies

 Before you start you should determine the zone names to use.
 You must assign the same `zone` value to every remote control plane you want to run in the same zone.
 This value is an arbitrary string.